potatowagon/main/docs/UserGuide.md

 TaskTracker makes time-management smart and simple for you!

 ## Quick Start
+Oh busy human, office worker by day and super hero by night, lets quick start the end to your disorganised tasks!

 1. Ensure you have Java version `1.8.0_60` or later installed in your computer.